vpaeder/lv_pngle/README.md

 ## How to use

 First of all, don't forget to download Pngle.
-Using git:
+Using git in *lv_pngle* folder:

 ```
 git submodule update --init